CorrM/cg/README.md

 ### Search for GNames/GObjects

-The main goal of using this tool is to generate SDK, To do that you need GNames and GObjects address to get them you could use these commands:
+The main objective of using this tool is to generate SDK, You will need two things to do that,GNames and GObjects addresses.
+To obtain these address please utilize the following commands:
 ```
 CheatGear.CLI.exe unreal search names -p PID -v UNREAL_VER -l SEARCH_LVL -c CONFIG_NAME
 CheatGear.CLI.exe unreal search objects -p PID -v UNREAL_VER -l SEARCH_LVL -c CONFIG_NAME